Celebrity Xcel: Design and construction

 The ship was ordered in April 2019, and was originally intended to be the fifth and final Edge-class ship.
 On 7 November 2023, construction began with the first steel cut at Chantiers de l'Atlantique shipyard.
 At the steel cutting ceremony the name of the ship was announced as Celebrity Xcel.

 On 13 June 2024 the keel was laid, with the first 739-ton steel block for the new ship was lowered into the dry dock.
 This event was attended by Royal Caribbean Group CEO Jason Liberty, Celebrity Cruises President Laura Hodges Bethge and Laurent Castaing, GM of Chantiers de l'Atlantique.
 As per maritime tradition, newly minted coins were welded to the first piece of steel for good luck, with the coin design featuring NASA's Saturn V rocket.

 On 18 January 2025, the ship was floated out from the dry dock, with sea trials completed on 15 September 2025.
 On 23 October 2025 Celebrity took delivery of the ship from Chantiers de l'Atlantique.

 Tri-fuel-capable engine

 Celebrity Xcel is the first in the Celebrity fleet to have a tri-fuel-capable engine.
 Wärtsilä provided two converted 8-cylinder Wärtsilä 46F engines to allow the ship to utilize three fuel sources, including methanol.
 Utilizing methanol as a fuel option, local emission like sulphur oxides (SOx), nitrogen oxides (NOx), and particulate matter are significantly reduced from the ship's exhaust.
 To accommodate this future fuel option a new exhaust funnel was added between the "X" main funnel.

 New design features

 The cruise ship reintroduced the "X" logo to the side of the funnel in a new orange color scheme and incorporating the ship's name, along with an enlarged hull name similar convention to ships in the Royal Caribbean fleet.
-Onboard the ship many venues have been evolved from the previous Edge-class ship:
+On board the ship many venues have been evolved from the previous Edge-class ship: